okalova/okalova.github.io/_pages/about.md

   - /about.html
 ---
 ======
-I am a Pharmaceutical Scientist and Ph.D. student for Molecular & Systems Pharmacology at Emory University.
-I am passionate about drug development and searching for new therapeutic targets through investigations of pathological cell signaling / mechanisms.
-During my studies and research, I have worked on many projects combining confocal microscopy, tissue culture, molecular cloning, immunoblotting, computational analysis and many other techniques of research.
+- ## 👩🏻‍🔬 Hi there, my name is Jennifer. ##

+- 🧬 I am Ph.D. student studying Molecular & Systems Pharmacology at Emory University.
+- 🔬 My background is in Pharmaceutical Science and during my studies and research I have worked on many projects using a variety of techniques.
+- 🧫 I’m interested in finding therapeutic targets for drug development by investigating the cell signaling in disease states.
+- 🧪 By researching pathological cellular mechanisms I ultimately hope to help take a drug from the bench top to the bed of a patient.